Queen's Own Oxfordshire Hussars: Royal Signals

 In 1971 the QOOH elements in 39 Signal Rgt became 5 (Banbury) Signal Squadron (Volunteers), changing its designation after the disbandment of the Oxfordshire Territorials' cadre in 1975 to 5 (Queen's Own Oxfordshire Hussars) Signal Squadron to maintain the regiment's traditions.

 39 (City of London) Signal Regiment had geographically widespread squadrons performing a 'special communications' role until 1995 when it was reorganised for national communications duties.
 At the same time it was redesignated 39 (Skinners) Signal Regiment to recognise its links with the Worshipful Company of Skinners.

 Royal Logistic Corps

 Following the Army 2020 restructuring, the Queen's Own Oxfordshire Hussars became part of the Royal Logistic Corps (RLC) on 5 April 2014, forming 142 (QOOH) Vehicle Squadron based at Banbury.
 This operates within 165 Port and Maritime Regiment RLC, whose RHQ is based at Plymouth.

-Heritage & ceremonial
+Heritage and ceremonial

-Honorary Colonels
+Honorary colonels

-The following served as Honorary Colonel of the regiment and its successor units:
+The following served as honorary colonel of the regiment and its successor units: